-Despite the apparition of new breaking device configurations (like the aforementioned RRAM memory), field effect transistors (FET) are still the core unit of most electronic circuits.
+Despite the apparition of new breaking device configurations (like the aforementioned memristors), field effect transistors (FET) are still the core unit of most electronic circuits.
 In our group we are developing transistors using channels made of graphene and molybdenum disulfide.
-As the interface of these materials with traditional dielectrics (like SiO2, HfO2 and Al2O3) is very problematic, we are using layered two dimensional dielectrics, like hexagonal boron nitride.
+As the interface of these materials with traditional dielectrics (like SiO2, HfO2 and Al2O3) is very problematic, we are using layered two dimensional dielectrics, like hexagonal boron nitride (h-BN).
 In this direction we like to concentrate in the study of the reliability of 2D dielectrics.
-In this direction, our collaborators are: Ernest Wu (IBM, USA) and Tibor Grasser (TU Wien, Austria).
-Check our recent papers in Applied Physics Letters and Microelectronics Engineering.
+In our Nano Energy article we fabricated MoS2 based phototransistors that exhibit ultra-low power consumption and high current on/off ratio, and the device was fabricated using 100% scalable processes.
+In this direction, our collaborators are: Tibor Grasser (TU Wien, Austria) and Eilam Yalon (Technion – Israel Institute of Technology).
+Check out other more recent publications in Applied Physics Letters and Microelectronics Engineering.

 The first synthesis of graphene in 2004 opened up a new horizon in graphene and 2D materials research, as graphene properties could be for the first time experimentally characterized.
 After ten years of intensive research, graphene has shown unprecedented electronic, thermal, mechanical, magnetic and optical properties.
 Nevertheless, after more than 12 years working with 2D materials there is still a preoccupying lack of commercial applications.
 In our lab we also investigate the use of 2D materials in realistic electronic devices.
 For example, we have developed ultra-durable graphene-coated AFM tips using an industry-compatible fabrication method that allows production at low costs.
 Our invention, which is protected under an international patent, has already raised an investment of 550,000 €, as well as attracted the interest of the companies in the field.
 In this direction, our collaborators are: Andrea Ferrari (University of Cambridge, UK), Oliver Krause (NanoWorld, Germany) and Xiaoming Xie (Chinese Academy of Sciences).
 Visit our recent papers in Nanoscale and Advanced Materials.